pran4ajith/spark-twitter-streaming/README.md

 the stop words are removed.
 It is then vectorized and term frequency is calculated with the help of CountVectorizer.
 The next step is to calculate the Inverse Document Frequency. <br/>The TF-IDF product is then passed on to a classifier, Logistic Regression in this case, to make predictions.
 This particular implementation had an accuracy of 0.8323919410115472, as calculated by a binary classification evaluator. <br/>The pipeline as well as trained model is saved for our use with the streaming data.

 ## Loading
-The transformed data can be written using the DataStreamWriter API into many build in [output sinks](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#output-sinks).
+The transformed data can be written using the DataStreamWriter API into many built in [output sinks](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#output-sinks).
 For debugging purposes, the console output sink can be used to display the transformed dataframe.
 For the purpose of this project, the data is being written into a Databricks [Delta Lake](https://docs.databricks.com/delta/delta-streaming.html) storage layer.<br> The data can further be analyzed or visualized using tools like Tableau or PowerBI to gather insights.